hadjiprocopis/perl-net-canbus/README.md

 # NAME

-Net::CANbus - The great new Net::CANbus!
+Net::CANbus - Perl wrapper for sending data to the CANbus using can-utils

 # VERSION